himazawa/bento/README.md

 ## Installation
 - `git clone https://https://higatowa/bento`
-- `cd bento && docker buld -t bento .`
+- `cd bento && docker build -t bento .`
-- Since we need to fotward X to our machine we need first to get it's ip, and then execute `docker run -e DISPLAY={OUR_IP}:0.0 -it bento --user tamago`
+- Since we need to fotward X to our machine we need first to get it's ip, and then execute `docker run -e DISPLAY={YOUR_IP}:0.0 -it bento --user tamago`